Click the button below to see a list of all Business Services filing fees.

 A trademark is a word, name, symbol, device, or any combination of those, used by a person to identify and distinguish the GOODS of that person from those manufactured or sold by others and to indicate the source of the goods, even if that source is unknown.

 A service mark is a word, name, symbol, or device, or any combination of those, used by a person to identify and distinguish the SERVICES of one person from the services of others and to indicate the source of the services, even if that source is unknown.
 A service mark differs from a trademark in that a service mark is used for the advertising of services rather than on the packaging or delivery of goods.
 When registering a service mark, use the same form as when registering a trademark.

-The Montana Secretary of State’s office accepts all major credit cards including Visa, MasterCard, American Express, and Discover.
+The Montana Secretary of State’s office accepts electronic checks and all major credit cards including Visa, MasterCard, American Express, and Discover.
 Debit cards with the Visa or MasterCard logo are also accepted.

 If your credit card is valid and your transaction declines, please contact your card-issuing company for more information.

 PRINT YOUR RECEIPT

 Obtain your receipt from the “My Work Queue” in the SOS Enterprise system: https://biz.sosmt.gov .